SS.5.CG.2.1

 Type: Lesson Plan

-Aaron & Alexander: The Most Famous Duel in American History: Lesson 6: Comparing and Contrasting Aaron & Alexander:
+Aaron & Alexander: Lesson 5: Comparing and Contrasting Aaron & Alexander:

 This lesson will cover pages 1-11 of the text Aaron & Alexander, the Most Famous Duel in American History.
 The teacher will read pages 1-11 and lead a discussion on the early life, political views, and civic participation of Alexander Hamilton and Aaron Burr.
 Students will identify the text structure and how it contributes to the information in the text.
 Students will begin adding information to the unit’s graphic organizer.